sotayamashita/ai-sandbox/experiments/rag-md-duckdb/README.md

 2. Add your markdown files to this directory.
 You can:
    - Manually copy existing markdown files
-   - Generate markdown from websites using tools like `experiments/crawl-with-crawl4ai`
+   - Generate markdown from websites using tools [`experiments/crawl-with-crawl4ai`](../crawl-with-crawl4ai)
    - Create new markdown documents with your content

 3. Ensure your markdown files follow standard markdown syntax for optimal processing.